iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Introduction
 Waste management plants rely on long serial processing lines.
 Failures in any component may cause significant capacity loss due to limited redundancy.
-This makes some level of predictive maintainance monitoring critical to avoid unplanned downtimes and the costs that come with it.
+This makes some level of monitoring targeted towards machine health and predictive maintainance critical to avoid unplanned downtimes and the costs that inevitably come with it.

 While digital PLCs are in the control of the pipeline and can already detect the most acute faults in realtime, machine manufacturers treat health monitoring